device42/phpIPAM2Device42/README.md

 ### Gotchas
 -----------------------------
-    * Device types could be : physical, virtual, blade, cluster, or other.
+    * Understandable device types : 'physical', 'virtual', 'blade', 'cluster', or 'other'.
-    * IP types could be : static, dhcp or reserved.
+    * Understandable IP types : 'static', 'dhcp' or' reserved'.
+    * If type not understandable, 'default' type inserted into D42.
     * Order of function calls in main() function is important.
 Do not change it!
       For example: subnets must be migrated before IP addresses in order for addresses to join appropriate subnets.